Manley12/Articles/Httpcodecheatsheetwhatyouneedtoknowabouthttprequestsandresponses.md

 If you have ever copied a link from your browser and noticed that http:// or https:// had been added before the domain, you are looking at the protocol used which defines how messages are formatted and transmitted.
 It also defines how web servers and browsers should respond to various commands.
 HTTP stands for HyperText Transfer Protocol and is used, or at least the variant HyperText Transfer Protocol Secure (HTTPS), for nearly every single website on the internet.

 ### HTTP Codes
 All HTTP response codes can be separated into five categories.
-Theese are the categories:
+These are the categories:
 <ul>
   <li><i>1xx informational response</i> - the request has been received and continuing process</li>
   <li><i>2xx successful</i> - the request has been received, understood, and accepted</li>
   <li><i>3xx redirection</i> - further action is needed in order to complete the request</li>
   <li><i>4xx client error</i> - the request contains bad syntax or cannot be fulfilled</li>
-  <li><i>5xx server error</i> - the server failed to fulfil the apparently valid request</li>
+  <li><i>5xx server error</i> - the server failed to fulfill the apparently valid request</li>
 </ul>

 <h4> 1xx: Information</h4>